About Translation

 Leverage interactive Google Meet features.
 Encourage participants to use in-meeting chat, polls, Q&A, emoji reactions and hand-raising features to actively contribute and engage in the conversation, regardless of whether they are in the room.

-Join with Companion Mode.
+Join with companion mode.
 Participants in a meeting room can also join the meeting from their personal device for equal access to polls, Q&A, screensharing, whiteboard and more.
 They can check in to be recognised by their own name, instead of the name of the conference room, and share their personal video feed so that remote participants can see them more clearly, fostering a more inclusive and collaborative meeting environment.

 Host an interactive whiteboarding session.
 Use digital whiteboarding apps Jamboard*, FigJam, Lucidspark or Miro in Meet to facilitate real-time collaboration sessions.
 Meeting room participants can also initiate a whiteboarding session directly from the Google Meet Series One Board 65 or Desk 27.
 For physical whiteboards in meeting spaces, consider using a whiteboard camera such as the Logitech Scribe; it captures and shares in-room whiteboard content right into the video meeting, making sure everyone can get a clear view of whiteboard annotations.